-VoiceFoundry has developed the below templated Contact Flows to assist customers in setting up their environments.
+We’ve developed the below templated Contact Flows to assist you in setting up your environment.

 Amazon Connect Voice

 Basic voice call flow to serve incoming phone calls does the following:

 Starts voice recording, turns on logging and sets the dialed number custom attribute.

 It then prompts the user to press 1 if they are calling about an existing issue and have the case support number ready (or press 0 or hold the line if not)

 If the caller inputs the case number then the corresponding customer attribute is set which will be used by Connect app for Zendesk to bring up the corresponding ticket for the agent.